 If you’ve had your lipids checked and your doctor recommends a cholesterol-lowering drug, such as a statin, it’s typically because your total cholesterol is over 200, or your LDL (known as the “bad” cholesterol) is over 140mg/dL.
 And we’ve been told that these higher levels increase your risk for heart disease.

-But what if I told you not to worry if your total cholesterol was over 200?
-And that your doctor’s stance on cholesterol levels is likely outdated and maybe even wrong?
+But what if I told you that your doctor’s stance on cholesterol levels is likely outdated and maybe even wrong?
 That statins and other cholesterol-lowering drugs have serious side effects and may not prevent heart disease?
-Finally, what if I told you higher total cholesterol levels are associated with better health and a longer life span and that saturated fat isn’t the enemy here?

-Cholesterol isn’t bad and it’s not to be feared.
+Cholesterol isn’t bad and it’s not to be feared (in most cases, but the dose makes the “poison”).
 It’s a waxy substance in your bloodstream and cells and is used to make cell membranes, hormones, vitamin D, and the bile acids that help you to digest fat.
 Cholesterol is also vital for neurological function.
 Cholesterol in the blood does not mean it will be deposited in your arteries and clog them.

 Standard recs from the American Heart Association tell you your total cholesterol shouldn’t be over 200 for disease prevention, but what they don’t tell you is that your total cholesterol is fairly meaningless for predicting disease risk (unless it’s very high, over 300 mg/dL).

-Guidelines on cholesterol are beginning to change, and we now know that high cholesterol over 200 (Again, over 300 may indicate inherited hypercholesterolemia or excessive inflammation) isn’t an accurate predictor of heart disease.
+Guidelines on cholesterol are beginning to change, and we now know that high cholesterol over 200 (Again, over 300 may indicate inherited hypercholesterolemia or excessive inflammation) may not be an accurate predictor of heart disease.
+Elevated cholesterol is a symptom, and preventing heart disease isn’t as simple as forcibly lowering cholesterol levels with a drug.

 High Cholesterol: Should You Worry?